sokuenryan/StackTack-App/README.md

 At the moment all user data gets saved to the local storage.<br>
 ### Note <br>
 ***All data input areas are intended for ***basic info only*** and **NOT** for the user to create or generate ANY sensative or confidential information***<br>
-However, backend is needed so that muliple users ***can*** use the application on more than one browser due to the fact that it's client-side only at the moment.
-The app is intended for personal use, but for cleanliness and proficiency for the app a small storage working the non-complex data would make this app both clean of duplication and feel more complete.
+However, backend is needed so that multiple users ***can*** use the application on more than one browser due to the fact that it's client-side only at the moment.<br>

-## Contributing
+## Looking to Contributing?
-### We welcome contributions from the community!
+### Welcoming contributional help from the community!
 Here’s how you can get involved: ###

 1. Fork the Repository:
     - Click the "Fork" button on the top-right corner of this repository to create your own copy.